Florentine

 How to Pronounce Florentine

 Our model has identified 5 different pronunciations for the name Florentine.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 65.9% confident that Florentine is pronounced as FLAW-ruhn-teen.
-The next most likely pronunciation is FLAW-rehn-tain, at 9.8% confidence.
+Our model is 65.9% confident that Florentine is pronounced as FLAW-ruhn-teen, which has 3 syllables.
+The next most likely pronunciation is FLAW-rehn-teen, at 9.8% confidence, with 3 syllables.

 FLAW-ruhn-teen (3 syllables)